Seasonal allergies, also known as “hay fever,” affects almost 50 million people in the United States alone.

 What are seasonal allergies?

 Seasonal allergies (also called “hay fever”) are certain conditions that trigger an allergic response.
 People who have seasonal allergies usually have an allergic reaction when they come in contact with pollen from certain trees, grasses, weeds, and/or mold spores.
 Most people can be around these substances; however, people who have seasonal allergies often have symptoms which can last most of the spring and summer months.
+Some people suffer from allergies in the fall months too.

 Who gets seasonal allergies?

-Anyone, no matter their gender, race, and age or where they live can have seasonal allergies.
+Anyone, no matter their gender, race, and age, or where they live can have seasonal allergies.
 These conditions often run in families so it is likely that you know someone else who is close to you that has similar symptoms.
 Symptoms often start when a person is a child or young adult and can last a lifetime; however, symptoms usually get better with time.

 What are the symptoms of seasonal allergies?